 Types of Organizational Structures

-There are many factors effecting organizations and companies success.
-Selecting the most profitable project alternative, having a well defined mission, possessing an innovative vision, selling a product that is in high demand, using technology are some of them.
-Beyond these, a company’s organizational structure plays a key role for it’s success.
+Which one is the best organizational structure?
+Actually, it is difficult to answer this question.
+Because there are many factors affect the success of organizations and projects.
+Selecting the most profitable project alternative, having a well-defined mission, possessing an innovative vision, selling a product that is in high demand, using technology are some of them.
+Beyond these, a company’s organizational structure plays a key role in its success.
 An organizational structure provides a system that defines hierarchy and reporting lines within the organization.
 Departments and their functions, reporting hierarchy, relationships are defined during the development of an organizational structure.
-This article discusses the different types of organizational structures and their outstanding features.
+This article answers the question: What are the 4 types of organizational structures? and discusses the different types of organizational structures and their outstanding features.

 Why an Organizational Structure is Needed?

-There are many different kinds of organizational structures prepared in organizations.
-The types of organization structures depend on many factors, such as type of organization, work flow, hierarchy and leadership style.
+There are many different types of organizational structures prepared in organizations.
+The types of organization structures depend on many factors, such as type of organization, workflow, hierarchy and leadership styles.

 Organizational structure provides guidance to all employees determining official reporting relationships.
-Also it defines the hierarchy and the workflow of the company.
+Also, it defines the hierarchy and workflow of the company.
 Organizational structure improves productivity by defining the employees level and responsibilities of a company

 Poorly designed organizational structures create confusion and reduce the quality of decision making within the organization.

-There are various types of organizational structures that represent different companies hierarchial reporting system.
+There are various types of organizational structures that represent different companies hierarchical reporting system.

-Also other classifications can be done but in this article we are using the The PMBOK Guide classifications.
+Also, other classifications can be done but in this article, we are using The PMBOK Guide classifications.

-A Functional Organization structure is also known as a bureaucratic organizational structure which divides the company into depatments such as marketing department, engineering department, sales department etc.
+A Functional Organization structure is also known as a bureaucratic organizational structure which divides the company into departments such as marketing department, engineering department, sales department, etc.

 Most of the organizations are divided into specific departments and teams to perform specific roles.
-Each department has a manager and the team members work under the supervision of department manager.
-Likewise each department manager reports to a higher level manager who supervises multiple departments.
+Each department has a manager and the team members work under the supervision of the department manager.
+Likewise, each department manager reports to a higher-level manager who supervises multiple departments.

 A disadvantage of functional organizational structures is that there is a lack of communication between the functional departments.
 Most of the discussions take place at department managers or higher levels.

 A Matrix Organization structure has the characteristics of both functional and projectized organization structures.
+It is one of the most common types of organizational structures.
 Employees report to multiple managers depending on the requirements.
-For example a project control engineer is working under the supervision of project control manager.
+For example, a project control engineer is working under the supervision of project control manager.
 But the company is preparing an offer for a specific project and the engineer’s knowledge is needed.
 During the preparation of the offer, the engineer both reports to his manager and the bidding manager.

 Projectized Organization structure is established specifically for a project.
 The project team members work under the management of the project manager and they report to him.
 When the project has completed the whole team will dissolve.
 The project manager has all the authority to manage the team and achieve the goals.

-Another disadvantage of this structure is that the cost of equipments and employees may be higher because they are employed for a short period of time.
+Another disadvantage of this structure is that the cost of equipment and employees may be higher because they are employed for a short period of time.

 Composite Organization Structures

-For example a corporation with a functional organization structure needs a new head office building.
+For example, a corporation with a functional organization structure needs a new head office building.
 The corporation decided to build the head office itself.
-Therefore a seperate organizational structure is created in relation to the corporation’s organization structure.
-Then the corporation’s organization structure became a composite organization.
+Therefore a separate organizational structure is created in relation to the corporation’s organizational structure.
+Then the corporation’s organizational structure became a composite organization.

-All the companies and organizations are different than eachother.
-Each organization has it’s own characteristics and function.
-Therefore an organization must select the type of organization structure which suits best to it’s managerial requirements.
+So, which one is the best organizational structure?
+All the companies and organizations are different than each other.
+Each organization has its own characteristics and function.
+Therefore the best organizational structure is the one which suits best to the organizations’ managerial requirements.

 Organizational structures and reporting hierarchy must be established in all organizations in order to eliminate communication problems.
 Poorly established organizational structures may cause confusion within the roles and troubles within the organizations.
-Organization structure is important for an organization productivity.
-Successfull companies have strong organization structures and reporting systems.
+Organization structure is important for organization productivity.
+Successful companies have strong organizational structures and reporting systems.

-In this article we take a glance at different types of organizational structures.
+In this article, we answered the question: What are the 4 types of organizational structures ?
 We hope it will be useful for project teams and PMP aspirants.